2

 • 1

 Vouch.
 If there's a controversial verse that seems disgusting or should not be practiced by human society, i.e where Vishnu Purana says to marry a woman right before her maturity; it should be ignored.
 Even Adi Shankaracharya said that even if a thousand Shlokas says that fire is cold and does not illuminate, it does not change the fact that fire is hot and does illuminate.
-Nov 28, 2022 at 22:10
+Commented Nov 28, 2022 at 22:10

 • 1

 I agree, also I think there is sometimes deliberate obfuscation of info in Hindu texts, I think some of the Tantra & Puran say this in several places.
-Nov 29, 2022 at 10:06
+Commented Nov 29, 2022 at 10:06

 You must log in to answer this question.